MiltonBalaOfficial/Text_Plus_Plus/README.md

    - Run the plugin and start typing directly into the plugin’s input field.
    - The text will appear at the visible location of the plugin window.
    - To insert text elsewhere, move the plugin window to the desired position.
-   - If the plugin window is not fully visible (e.g., due to text alignment being too far to the right), adjust the window's position to the desired position and toggle **Dynamic Position** off.
+   - If the plugin window is not fully visible (e.g., due to text alignment being too far to the right), adjust the window's position to the desired position and toggle **Set Position** on.
 Once the text is inserted, it will appear in your chosen position.

 2. **Normal or Rotation-Enabled Text**:
    - After finishing, you can insert the text as either **normal text** or **rotation-enabled text**.